AdobeDocs/analytics-platform.en/help/data-ingestion/aepmobilesdk.md

     >[!INFO]
     >
-    >    An Experience Event schema is used to model the _behavior_ of a profile (like page view, add to cart).
+    >    An Experience Event schema is used to model the _behavior_ of a profile (like scene name, push button to add to cart).
 An Individual Profile schema is used to model the profile _attributes_ (like name, email, gender).

 3. In the [!UICONTROL Untitled schema] screen: